Basket

 Our acoustic insulation is available in a variety of lengths and thicknesses, but the common theme across most brands is their width, as they are specifically sized at 600mm to fit between the studs in most modern stud walls.
 The most common thicknesses are 25mm, 50mm, 75mm and 100mm.
 When selecting a thickness, choose the closest size to the depth of your cavity - try to avoid more compression than is necessary.

-How to Calculate U Value
+How to Calculate U Value of Acoustic Roll Insulation

 The U-value (thermal transmittance) of a building component such as a wall, roof, or window, measures its thermal conductivity or how easily heat can pass through it.
 The lower the U-value, the better the insulation.
 To calculate the U-value, you typically need to consider several factors, including the materials used, their thicknesses, and any air gaps.
 A general formula for calculating the U-value: